-Emergency Departments can also ADMINISTER (not dispense) buprenorphine for up to 72 hours after the patient's initial visit to the ED for buprenorphine induction.
+• Emergency Departments can also ADMINISTER buprenorphine for up to 72 hours after the patient's initial visit to the ED for buprenorphine initiation.
 This allows patients to return to the ED for subsequent dosing of buprenorphine after being seen by a provider.
-Return for medication administration visits are completed by nursing staff.
+This is no longer a recommended pathway as it is creates significant barriers for patients and is labor intensive for hospital staff.